‘Brace yourselves’: Government shutdown threat deepens as Capitol Hill digs in | News Channel 3-12

 The full Senate will return to Washington later on Monday, where the chamber will have one more chance to avoid a shutdown.
 GOP leaders are planning to hold a vote on that same funding plan one more time before Oct.
 1. But multiple Democratic sources told CNN they expect most of their members to hold the line.
 Jeffries told his members on a call Friday afternoon that he had recently spoken with Schumer and was assured of that outcome, according to a person on the call.

-Republicans have repeatedly dismissed concerns about the ACA subsidies, as they do not expire until the end of the year, even as Democrats have stressed the need to address the issue before open enrollment starts on November 1.
+Republicans have repeatedly dismissed concerns about the Affordable Care Act subsidies, as they do not expire until the end of the year, even as Democrats have stressed the need to address the issue before open enrollment starts on November 1.

 “We can have that conversation, but before we do: release the hostage, set the American people free, keep the government open and then let’s have a conversation about those premium tax credits.
 I’m certainly open to that.
 I think we all are,” Thune said Sunday.
 But, he added: “I think there’s potentially a path forward.”